What is dengue?

-When a person is affected by dengue, the first casualty is the liver.
+When a person is affected by dengue, the first part that gets infected is the liver.
 The fever affects the functioning of the liver making digestion of normal food difficult, rather impossible.
 Moreover, dehydration also sets in to aggravate energy loss and fatigue.
-If these initial symptoms are not addressed immediately to cure dengue and left unattended more serious problem of reduction in platelet count occurs which can be cured only by hospitalization.
+Though the symptoms may seem like flu like, if these initial symptoms are not addressed immediately and left unattended, more serious problems of reduction in platelet count occurs which can be cured only by hospitalization.

 Symptoms of dengue

 Usually the first symptom that sets in is fever.
 It will resemble the symptoms of flu, later the temperature rises to higher levels.
 When an affected person has temperature for more than 3 days without any decrease in it, doctor suggests a blood test.
 So, if it is dengue, there is already lapse after it sets in.

 As the fever itself is detected after considerable lapse of time, it is observed in many cases that the infection of bone marrow also has set in and reduced the plate count.

 A very serious symptom of dengue is profuse bleeding due to lowering of the platelet count.
 Reduction of platelet count starts well before the onset of the fever.
 The stage of dengue fever at which the bone marrow is infected, circulation of blood in the blood vessels decreases.

 Consequently the blood pressure lowers leading to insufficient blood supply to vital organs.
 Due to infection, dysfunction of the bone marrow occurs and reduction of platelet count speeds up.
 Platelet count level is required to be maintained at the desired level as it is necessary for effective blood clotting and to avoid bleeding.

 Since bleeding is a major complication developed during dengue fever, it is very urgent to stop bleeding by increasing the platelet count.